jiawanyovan/0nyX-Suite/README.md

 ln -sf $prefix/share/themes/0nyX/@extra/appthemes/WinAMP/0nyX $prefix/share/qmmp/skins/0nyX

 #### Qt5
+## Note: This is not a real theme it uses QGtkStyle and some QSS fixes
 ## Qt5ct (if you use a different prefix than /usr you need to change the prefix(see yadscript: $prefix/share/themes/phlat/@extra/appthemes/qt5ct/0nyX/qss/0nyX_changeprefix.sh))
 mkdir -p $prefix/share/0nyX/qss
 mkdir -p $prefix/share/0nyX/colors